bilibilistack/CITS5505MasterGroup3/README.md

 │   │   │   ├── base.css            # Shared styles for the entire application
 │   │   ├── login/                  # Static files for the login page
 │   │   │   ├── login.css           # Styles for the login page
-│   │   │   ├── home.js             # JavaScript for login and registration
+│   │   │   ├── login.js            # JavaScript for login after registration
 │   │   │   ├── intro.css           # Styles for the intro page
 │   │   │   ├── register.css        # Styles for the registration page
 │   │   │   ├── main.css            # Styles for the login and registration page